Kei ngā tōpito o te ao | Collaboration

 In addition to undertaking independent research, Te Kotahi Research Institute will work to meet the research and development aspirations of Māori communities.
-Our primary connections are with iwi in the central North Island region served by the University which are represented on Te Rōpū Manukura.
 We can build iwi research and development capacity through:

 - Project management support

 - Doctoral and researcher career development

 - Brokering relationships to facilitate knowledge transfer and uptake

 If you would like to collaborate on a project, please contact us.